cyb3rjerry/c-b.io/content/cases/ransoming-your-cloud-infra-pt1.md

     main()
 ```

-We run the script, it does it's thing in roughly 5 minutes and just like that, the content of the buckets go from this
+We run the script from a same-region EC2 instance and in roughly 5 minutes, ~53K objects are encrypted.
+Scale that up to the full 250GB across all 15 buckets and you're looking at maybe 10-15 minutes.
+Just like that, the content of the bucket goes from this
 ![](/images/ransoming-your-cloud-infra-pt1/pre-ransom.png)

 To whatever this garbage is